-As an avid player of all flutes from renaissance all the way through to modern flute, Beth Stone enjoys a colourful career performing in many different settings in the UK and Europe.
-She has had the pleasure of working with a variety of orchestras including the Academy of Ancient Music; Ex-Cathedra; Cambridge Handel Opera Company; Britten-Shostakovich Festival Orchestra; The Sixteen; National Youth Jazz Orchestra among many others.
+As an avid player of all flutes from renaissance all the way through to modern flute, London-based Beth Stone enjoys a colourful career performing in many different settings in the UK and Europe.
+She has had the pleasure of working with a variety of orchestras including the Academy of Ancient Music; Irish Baroque Orchestra; Ex-Cathedra; The Sixteen; Armonico Consort; London Handel Players; Cambridge Handel Opera Company; among many others.
 Her playing can also be heard on recordings with the Taverner Consort and the Academy of Ancient Music.
-Beth’s radio debut took place in Germany for WDR3 and she has won several prizes in competitions including the 2023 International H.I.F.
-Biber Competition; the Telemann Fantasia Recording Competition 2021 and the 2020 Samnium University’s International Orchestra Auditions Awards.
+Beth’s radio debut took place in Germany for WDR3 and she has recorded albums with Lumas Winds for Champs Hill and Flutes & Frets Duo for EM Records.
+She has won several prizes in competitions including the 2023 International H.I.F.
+Biber Competition; 2022 Royal Overseas League Competition; and the Telemann Fantasia Recording Competition 2021.

 Chamber music has always been a central part of Beth’s music making.
 She has performed with several chamber groups, and now primarily, the award-winning Flutes & Frets Duo and Lumas Winds which have enabled her to perform in many festivals, concerts, competitions and events.
-Supported by several schemes and trusts, she has had the opportunity to tour Scotland, perform in festivals in Krakow, York, Spain, Italy, Antwerp and many other exciting recitals as a chamber musician.
+Supported by schemes and trusts including The Munster Trust; Kirckman Concerts; Making Music, Tunnell Trust and the European Festivals Association she has had the opportunity to tour all over the UK and Europe.

 Q&A